PebbleOfParagon/ModerateMode/README.md

-# Hard Mode - By tytyereal
+# Easy Mode - Forked from tytyereal

 A simple mod for [Backpack Hero](https://store.steampowered.com/app/1970580/Backpack_Hero/).
-With the goal of making the game much more difficult but still fair.
+With the goal of making the game less difficult but still fair.

 ### Tweaks
 * 20 starting max HP
-* Base 2 AP
+* Base 4 AP
-* Reduces items avalible after battle from 3 to 2
+* Increases items avalible after battle from 3 to 5
-* Slows the speed you gain new backpack slots
+* Increases the speed you gain new backpack slots

 ## Getting Started